 - By planning ahead and keeping all my details organized on my phone I’m able to focus on the journey and not worry about the details.
 For those of you who like to be spontaneous, I admire your chutzpah but it’s not for me!

-- You don’t need to plan every minute.
-Book where you’ll stay for the night and how you’ll get there.
+- You don’t need to plan every minute, but book where you’ll stay for the night and how you’ll get there.

 - I use my smart phone to store all flight, train, and accommodation bookings and forward all these details to the Tripit app (free version).
-It gives me a chronological timeline of what to expect each hour and each day and now offers Covid-19 specific travel details.
+It gives me a chronological timeline of what to expect each hour and day.
+Tripit now offers Covid-19 specific travel details.

 - With an iPhone all my boarding passes are stored in Apple Wallet as well as any train tickets I buy on Trainline.
 This year contactless has become even more widespread in Europe.
 Almost all train journeys purchased have a contactless ticket you scan at ticket barriers and show on your phone to the ticket/train conductor.
 Easy peasy.